alt236/apkdetails/README.md

 - List of the supported JNI architectures based on the contents of the `lib` directory.

 ## Usage
+Get the latest release here: [https://github.com/alt236/apkdetails/releases]()

 ```
 usage: apkdetails.jar [-h] -i <arg> [-v]
-version: 1.0
+version: 1.1.0
 Analyzes an APK and prints helpful info.

  -h,--human             If set, file sizes will be human readable
  -i,--input <arg>       Input.
 This can be either a single APK, or a
                         directory.
-If it's the latter, all files with ".apk"
+If it's the latter, all files with
-                    extension will be analysed
+                        ".apk" extension will be analysed
+ -o,--output <arg>      Output Directory (Optional)
+ -s,--show-only <arg>   Show only the following, comma separated outputs.
+                        Valid options are: [architectures, build_config,
+                        certificates, content_size, dex_info, file_info,
+                        manifest, resources]
  -v,--verbose           If set, more detailed information will be printed.
                         This includes a full list of Manifest
                         activities/permissions/receivers and services.

 Sample usage:

- * apkdetails-1.0-SNAPSHOT.jar --input ~/tmp/sample.apk
+ * classes --input ~/tmp/sample.apk
- * apkdetails-1.0-SNAPSHOT.jar -v -i ~/tmp/path/to/apks/
+ * classes -v -i ~/tmp/path/to/apks/

 Source code: https://github.com/alt236/apkdetails
 Please report issues at https://github.com/alt236/apkdetails/issues